How to Apply a Label

 Consider Your Surface

-The surface texture may also affect how well a label will stick.
-Very textured or tightly curved surfaces may require adhesive with additional sticking power as well.
+• Surface texture may also affect how well a label will stick.

 Consider the Temperature